launchport/helix-flare/README.md

 _Head to the [GraphQL docs](https://graphql.org/) for more information on how to build a GraphQL server._

 ### `createExecutor(request, selectDurableObject)`

+Allows you to resolve a query by forwarding the request to a durable object.
+The durable object can be selected by inspecting the graphql query in the **`selectDurableObject`** callback.

 **Returns: <a href="https://www.graphql-tools.com/docs/remote-schemas#creating-an-executor"><code>AsyncExecutor</code></a>**